ibm-cloud-docs/containers/cs_regions.md

     ```
     {: pre}

-### Creating lite clusters in container regions
+### Creating lite clusters in container service regions
 {: #lite_regions}

-You can only create Kubernetes lite clusters in the following regions:
+You can create Kubernetes lite clusters in the following regions:
   * US South
   * UK South
   * EU Central
   * AP South

-### Locations in container regions
+### Locations available for the container service
 {: #locations}

-Locations are data centers within a region.
+Locations are data centers that are available within a region.

   | Region | Location | City |
   |--------|----------|------|